-Play by the Search Engine’s rules and you don’t need to worry about being caught out by Google algorithm updates – we show you how.
+Play by the search engine’s rules, and you don’t need to worry about being caught out by Google algorithm updates – we show you how.

 Recent Google algorithm updates have been sending shockwaves through the web community.
-But if you’re doing all the right things and have created a solid site with original and quality content and a natural link profile which has been organically rising up the rankings, then you won’t have much to worry about.
-Here are ways to stay on the good side of Google and ensure that in the Search Engine’s war against spam, you’re the last one standing.
+However, if you’re doing all the right things and have created a solid site with original and quality content and a natural link profile which has been organically rising up the rankings, then you won’t have much to worry about.

 Follow Search Engine guidelines

-Analyse your link building profile
+Analyse your link-building profile

 Remove bad links

-In theory, you cannot control what sites are pointing to your website but if you find a link from a website that you want removed, you can email the webmaster and ask them to remove it.
+In theory, you cannot control what sites are pointing to your website, but if you find a link from a website that you want removed, you can email the webmaster and ask them to remove it.
 A very bad sign is when there are no contact details on the website.
-It is a time consuming, cumbersome and ongoing process to clean your historical link building profile but it will be very rewarding in the end when you see your rankings return or a spike on the SERPs*.
+It is a time-consuming, cumbersome and ongoing process to clean your historical link-building profile, but it will be very rewarding in the end when you see your rankings return or a spike on the SERPs*.

-Analyse your anchor text
+Analyze your anchor text

 Anchor text is the hyperlinked (underlined) part of links, both internal and external.
 Again, the key here is ‘natural’.
 Google wants to see a healthy and organic link profile with a variation of keyword-rich anchor text that reflects the content of the web page it is linking to.
-Don’t put all your links in one basket; Search Engines want to see a diversity of anchor text and links pointing to different pages on your website.
+Don’t put all your links in one basket; search engines want to see a diversity of anchor text and links pointing to different pages on your website.

 Review your content

-In recent Google algorithm updates, the Search Engine is heavily pushing their ‘content is king’ mantra and cracking down on content theft such as duplication, content spinners and scraping.
+In recent Google algorithm updates the search engine is heavily pushing its ‘content is king’ mantra and cracking down on content theft such as duplication, content spinners and scraping.
 The underlying premise of search is to improve usability for visitors.
 One of the key ways to do this is by including original, interesting and engaging content.
-But unknowingly, you may be raising the ire of Search Engines.
-Here are a few things to watch out for:
+But unknowingly, you may be raising the ire of search engines.

-- Duplicated content can also be an issue for some sites and for some organisations, and businesses, this cannot be avoided.
-But what you can do is index one of the pages in question on your site and noindex the low value page or add a rel=canonical tag.
+• Duplicated content can also be an issue for some sites and for some organisations, and businesses, this cannot be avoided.
+But what you can do is index one of the pages in question on your site and noindex the low-value page or add a rel=canonical tag.

-- Websites scraping your content can also be a point of contention.
+• Websites scraping your content can also be a point of contention.
 Use programs like Copysentry (the premium version of Copyscape) which monitors the web and emails you when they spot plagiarism.

 Limit the number of ads above the fold

-In February 2012 Google announced an algorithm update that affected sites that don’t have much content and too many advertisements above the fold** You can use Google’s Browser Size tool, among many others, to see how your website would look under different screen resolutions.
+In February 2012 Google announced an algorithm update that affected sites that didn’t have much content and too many advertisements above the fold.
+You can use Google’s Browser Size tool, among many others, to see how your website would look under different screen resolutions.
 In light of this change, if your website is ad-heavy, you may have to change your page layout and bring more visible content above the fold.

 Monitor your website